How to Texture and Project Materials onto a Koi Fish Model

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 So in this video we are going to finish our koi fish.
-If I orbit my model and look at this texture right here, I can see that the intention is to project this shape onto the side of my koi fish.
+If I orbit my model and look at this texture right here, you can see that the intention is to project this shape onto the side of the koi fish.

 However, the texture appears to be out of position.
-With my paint bucket tool selected, I can right click on this surface and go to texture, position.
-Now I can click anywhere along this image and click and hold and drag to line up this shape within this rectangle.
+With the Paint Bucket tool selected, I can right-click on this surface and go to Texture > Position.
+Now I can click anywhere along this image, click and hold, and drag to line up the shape within the rectangle.

-Then once I'm done, I'm going to click outside of this shape or click enter.
-I will go back to my cursor, select key, and I will orbit around this side and I will do the same thing here.
-You can either use the paint bucket tool and right click texture or you can click the cursor select tool and click this and then right click texture position.
+Then once I’m done, I’ll click outside of the shape or press ENTER.
+I will go back to the Select tool and orbit around to the other side and do the same thing here.
+You can either use the Paint Bucket tool and right-click > Texture, or you can use the Select tool, click the surface, and then right-click > Texture > Position.

-Now do the same thing, click and drag to match that to the appropriate size.
-Wow, so we can see that this texture is backwards to the fish.
-It doesn't align up to where we wanted to do it.
+Now do the same thing: click and drag to match the image to the appropriate size.
+Now we can see that this texture is reversed on the fish.
+It doesn’t align with what we intended.

-So I can go back to my texture, right click texture position, and then right click here, flip, left, right.
-And then you can see that this all lines up right.
-So then I can click out of this and that looks like that would project nicely onto that fish.
+So I can go back to Texture > Position, and then right-click on the image and choose Flip > Left-Right.
+You can now see that everything lines up correctly.
+Then I’ll click out of this, and it looks like that would project nicely onto the fish.

 Learn SketchUp